 - Mailers under an ounce only require 70 lb paper and one inch tabs

 - 1-3 ounce mailers require at least 80 lb paper and larger tabs

 Remember that these are general guidelines and they may change.
 To be sure you’re getting the lowest costs possible, call USPS or your mailing service representative.

 Decrease Your Direct Mail Costs For Incredible Results

 To have an effective direct mail campaign, your messaging needs to be engaging and compelling.
 Your designs and images should work with your message to create an emotional response from the recipient.

-But, you can make your efforts more rewarding by decreasing the cost of sending your mail.
-Clean up your mailing lists and take measures to prevent mistakes and you’ll avoid unwanted costs.
+But, you can make your efforts more rewarding and your campaign more cost effective by decreasing the cost of printing and mailing your mail, too.
+Clean up your mailing lists and take measures to prevent mistakes in your mailing lists or variable data datasets, and you’ll avoid unwanted costs.
 You should also understand the regulations for direct mail automation and what choices will save you money.